Sunamphitoe femorata

 Sunamphitoe femorata is a species of amphipod crustacean in the family Ampithoidae.
 It is a herbivore and constructs a tubular nest-like home on a blade of the sporophyte of the giant kelp Macrocystis pyrifera.
 This home is made by rolling the sides of the blade together and securing them with silk.
-As the kelp blade grows, so the nest is advanced down the blade towards the base, approximately keeping pace with the algal growth.
+As the kelp blade grows, the nest is advanced down the blade towards the base, approximately keeping pace with the algal growth.

 Taxonomy

 The species was originally described in 1845 as Ampithoe femorata by Henrik Nikolai Krøyer and moved to Peramphithoe femorata in 1982.
 Following a phylogenetic analysis that found neither Peramphithoe nor Sunamphitoe monophyletic, with the species intermingled within a clade, the two genera were synonymised and Peramphithoe femorata renamed Sunamphitoe femorata.